-1. Section 4.10 of the General Plan Goals, Policies & Programs is proposed to be amended as follows:
+Section 4.10 - Parks and Recreation of the Ventura County General Plan Goals Policies and Programs is hereby amended to read as follows:

 4.10 Parks and Recreation

 In Ventura County the abundance of natural recreation resources has given rise to establishment of many recreation facilities.
 A wide variety of agencies provide these facilities.
 At the Federal level, Ventura County contains the Los Padres National Forest, the Santa Monica Mountains National Recreation Area and the Channel Islands National Monument.
 State parks and open space lands are located along the coast, within the Santa Monica Mountains area and at Hungry Valley State Recreation Area.
 The above facilities attract patronage from a much greater area than Ventura County alone.
 The Casitas Municipal Water District and United Water Conservation District provide facilities at Lake Casitas and Lake Piru respectively.
 At the local level, facilities are provided by the County, the cities and three recreation and park districts.